Mark-MDO47/UniRemote/README.md

   - I am using the Meikuler 13.56MHz MIFARE Classic 1K, RFID Smart Cards / M1 Cards, ISO14443A Printable Blank RFID PVC Cards
     - I purchased this one: https://www.amazon.com/dp/B07S63VT7X
     - https://www.nxp.com/docs/en/data-sheet/MF1S50YYX_V1.pdf
+    - A.K.A.
+PICC = Proximity Integrated Circuit Card (Contactless Card)
   - See following for more RFID Reader details:
     - https://github.com/Mark-MDO47/UniRemote/tree/master/code/RFIDRC522test
   - A bit of effort to use this.
 Got a "sniffer" card to use the SPI pins in the MicroSD slot, needed to do "bit banging" for touchscreen so could use hardware SPI for SD card.